 Introduces working with children with exceptionalities.
 Emphasis on the characteristics of children and strategies for adapting the learning environment.
 Students will recognize atypical development, make appropriate referrals, and collaborate with families and professionals to plan, implement, and evaluate inclusion strategies.
 Includes classroom lecture and practicum.
 PREREQ: ENGL 1101 or ENGL 1101P.
 PREREQ or COREQ: ENGL 1102, and COMM 1101.
 F

 CHLD 0220 Administration and Program Management in Early Childhood Care and Education: 3 semester hours.

 Policies, procedures, personnel management for ECCE programs, including budgeting needs, marketing, and issues of insurance and applicable laws.
 Implementation of program goals, development of effective personnel supervision and managerial styles, and meeting NAEYC standards.
 PREREQ: ENGL 1101 or ENGL 1101P, and CHLD 0210 OR CHLD 0215.
-COREQ: ENGL 1102, COMM 1101 and BT 0170.
+COREQ: ENGL 1102, COMM 1101.
 S

 CHLD 0250 Capstone Project in Early Childhood Care and Education: 1 semester hour.

 Students will demonstrate, through either a teaching role or an administrative role, their competence in integrating academic skills with early childhood knowledge.
 PREREQ: Permission of instructor.
 F, S

 Addresses specific learning needs of individuals for the enhancement of knowledge and skills within the program area under the guidance of an instructor.
 May be repeated.
 Graded S/U, or may be letter-graded.
 PREREQ: Permission of the instructor.
 D